China and the United Nations: Republic of China in the United Nations (1945–1971)

 the first to sign the UN Charter.
 President Franklin Roosevelt had acknowledged China's war effort in World War II and stated his desire to allow China to "play its proper role in maintaining peace and prosperity" in the world.
 Thus, despite opposition from other leaders, especially Winston Churchill, China became a permanent member of the Security Council from its creation in 1945.

 In 1949, the Chinese Communist Party (CCP) won the Chinese Civil War in mainland China and established the People's Republic of China (PRC), claiming to be the sole legitimate government of China.
 The ROC government retreated to the island of Taiwan (which it gained control of in 1945 at the end of hostilities in WWII), Quemoy Island, and the Matsu Islands.
-The ROC legally claims to be the sole legitimate government of China, and during the 1950s and 1960s this claim was accepted by the United States and most of its allies.
+The ROC legally claimed to be the sole legitimate government of China until 1988, and during the 1950s and 1960s this claim was accepted by the United States and most of its allies.
 While the PRC was an ally of the Soviet Union, the United States sought to prevent the Communist bloc from gaining another permanent seat in the Security Council.
-To protest the exclusion of the PRC, Soviet representatives boycotted the UN from January to August 1950, so they didn't veto the intervention of UN military forces in Korea.
+To protest the exclusion of the PRC, Soviet representatives boycotted the UN from January to August 1950.
+The Soviet UN ambassador Yakov Malik threatened the Soviets would not feel bound by UN decisions taken in presence of representatives of the Kuomintang the Government of the ROC.
+The boycott led to the Soviets not being able to veto the UN resolution which allowed an intervention of UN military forces in Korea.

 The ROC complained to the UN against the Soviet Union for violating the Sino-Soviet Treaty of Friendship and Alliance and the United Nations Charter in 1949; as a result, the United Nations General Assembly passed Resolution 291 and 292, referring the complaint "to the Interim Committee of the General Assembly for continuous examination and study".
 In 1952, the United Nations General Assembly found that the Soviet Union prevented the National Government of the ROC from re-establishing Chinese authority in Manchuria after Japan surrendered, and gave military and economic aid to the CCP, who founded the PRC in 1949, against the National Government of the ROC.
 Resolution 505 was passed to condemn the Soviet Union with 25 countries supporting, 9 countries opposing, 24 countries abstaining, and 2 countries non-voting.
 The resolution also affirmed the ROC as the "Central Government of China".